KeziahF/CP3402-Learning-Journal/Week 2/README.md

 # CP3402-Learning-Journal-Week_2

 ## Learning Activities & Resources
-Watched video tutorials about how to use Joomla.
+I watched video tutorials about how to use Joomla.
 Utilised blogs, FAQ pages and Joomla documentation to gain an understanding of how Joomla differs from other CMSs.

 * CSS within HTML: https://www.w3schools.com/css/css_howto.asp
 * comparison of different CMSs: https://www.cloudways.com/blog/wordpress-vs-drupal-vs-joomla/